lillianedwards/Code-Quiz/README.md

 ## Description

-Boot camp students are learning content so quickly in classes each week.
-They need materials than can quickly test their knowledge on fundamentals.
-That's where this timed quiz comes it!
+Boot camp students are learning content quickly in classes each week.
+They need resources than can quickly test their knowledge on fundamentals.
+That's where this timed quiz comes in!

 The quiz features: